 What is residency by investment?

-This is simply the process whereby a foreigner obtains permanent residency in a foreign land in exchange for an investment in the country’s economy.
+This is simply the process whereby a foreigner obtains PR by investment (permanent residency through investment) in a foreign land in exchange for an investment in the country’s economy.
 This process is not only quicker than the traditional method of applying; it is also much more effective.

 Check out the most popular residency by investment schemes in Europe.

-Permanent residency is a visa status that allows the bearer to legally reside in the host country without being a citizen.
-As a permanent resident, you have the liberty to live, work, attend school and access health care in the host country.
+Residency is a visa status that allows the bearer to legally reside in the host country without being a citizen.
+As a resident, you have the liberty to live, work, attend school, and access health care in the host country.